signzy

 Search by company name or ticker symbol to find 10-K annual reports, 10-Q quarterly reports, or 8-K current reports.
 The EIN typically appears in the company information section of these documents.
 This method only works for public companies, so it’s limited but highly reliable when applicable.

-Method 6: Signzy’s EIN Lookup API
+Method 6: Signzy’s EIN lookup API

-Signzy’s EIN Lookup API and similar services provide instant EIN search and verification capabilities that integrate directly into your business systems.
+Signzy's EIN Lookup API and similar services provide instant EIN search and verification capabilities that integrate directly into your business systems.
+These services access multiple databases simultaneously to find and verify EIN information in real time.

 Key features include: